Revisiting John Lennon’s Last No. 1, ‘(Just Like) Starting Over’

 "Starting Over" was released on Oct.
 20 – just weeks before Mark David Chapman killed Lennon on Dec.
 8, as he was returning from a separate recording session with Ono.
 That this happened during a period of creative rebirth only added a layer of cruel irony to his awful murder.
 "Starting Over" roared to No. 1 in the U.S. on Dec.
 27, becoming Lennon's second Billboard charttopper following the Elton John-assisted “Whatever Gets You Thru The Night” six years earlier.
 It also went to No. 1 in the U.K., Canada, Spain and the Netherlands.

-A nomination for Record of the Year followed, though Lennon's song lost the Grammy to Kim Carnes’ “Bette Davis Eyes.”
+A Grammy nomination for Record of the Year followed, though it lost to Kim Carnes’ “Bette Davis Eyes.”
 Still, there was no shortage of appreciation for Lennon at the ceremony.
 Ono, in fact, delivered the evening’s most emotional moment when she and Sean took the stage to accept the Album of the Year award for Double Fantasy.

 John Lennon Album Ranked